Agricultural Development Act

 Article 24

-The central competent authority may, in concert with other authorities concerned, designate specific agricultural products or processed products to assist the proprietors with the establishment of respective industrial development fund where it is deemed necessary.
+The central competent authority may, in concert with other authorities concerned, designate specific agricultural products or processed products to assist the stakeholders with the establishment of respective industrial development fund where it is deemed necessary.

 The management and utilization of the fund as stated in the preceding paragraph shall be guided and supervised by the central competent authority in concert with other authorities concerned.